The dynamical impact of cosmic rays in the Rhea magnetohydrodynamics simulations: Discussion

 \subsection{Caveats of the magnetic field structure}

 We note that the initial conditions of the CGM are not self-consistently generated from cosmological initial conditions.
-Besides a simplified gas structure, the magnetic field strength and structure are chosen based on simplified assumptions.
-In our case we bracket the most likely CGM properties by a strong magnetic field model with a field strength of $\approx0.1\,\mu\mathrm{G}$ at a height of $10\,\mathrm{kpc}$ and a weak field with negligible field strength.
-In the former case we locally find magnetically dominated regions and therefore also magnetically dominated dynamics.
-One artefact is the suppression of star formation at large galactocentric radii.
+Besides the simplified gas structure, the magnetic field strength and structure were chosen based on simplified assumptions.
+In our case, we bracketed the most likely CGM properties by a strong magnetic field model with a field strength of $\approx0.1\,\mu\mathrm{G}$ at a height of $10\,\mathrm{kpc}$ and a weak field with negligible field strength.
+In the former case, we found local magnetically dominated regions and, therefore, magnetically dominated dynamics as well.
+One artifact is the suppression of star formation at large galactocentric radii.
 The models MHD and CRMHD clearly show ring features that result from the strong initial fields.
 In addition, outflows are initially suppressed due to the stronger magnetic pressure in the CGM.
-The MHD-low and CRMHD-low models allow for a more self-consistent field amplification via the dynamo and thus a more naturally emerging dynamics.
+The MHD-low and CRMHD-low models allow for a more self-consistent field amplification via the dynamo and, thus, a more naturally emerging dynamics.
 Whereas this is desirable in general, we also find caveats in terms of the dynamics.
-Since the growth of the field -- in particular at large altitudes above the plane -- takes much more time and exceeds the simulation time, the initial CR-driven feedback is unnaturally high.
-The mass loading factors exceed 10 in the initial phase of the simulation, which allows to fill the halo with dilute gas because of a non-existing resistive energy component in the CGM.
+Since the growth of the field -- particularly at large altitudes above the plane -- takes much more time and exceeds the simulation time, the initial CR-driven feedback is unnaturally high.
+The mass-loading factors exceed 10 in the initial phase of the simulation, which allows the halo to get filled up with dilute gas because of a non-existing resistive energy component in the CGM.